 Includes attendance at, as well as written and oral interpretation of, performances of selected plays.
 May be repeated for credit.
-A student may not be enrolled in ENG 3302 and ENG 1101 concurrently.
 May be used to fulfill one hour only of the Fine Arts requirement.

 ENG 1300 Fundamentals of Writing

 This course is designed to equip students with essential grammar, composition, and literacy skills.
 A minimum grade of 'C' is required in this course for progression to ENG 1316.
 This course may not be used to satisfy core English requirement.